phmullins/alfred-workflows/README.md

 # Introduction

-A collection of interesting [Alfred][Alfred] workflows that I have found useful over the years.
+A collection of interesting [Alfred](http://www.alfredapp.com/) workflows that I have found useful over the years.

 ## Workflows